neaorin/kaggle-tgs-challenge/README.md

     `git clone https://github.com/neaorin/kaggle-tgs-challenge`

-7. Create a folder to store the train and test data:
+7. Inside the solution folder, create a subfolder to store the train and test data:

+    `cd kaggle-tgs-challenge`

     `mkdir data`